-Some encourage people with psychosis to embrace their symptoms and understand their meanings.
-The psychologist Rufus May believes that delusions can be symptoms of deeper psychological distress which people should work through.
-For example, if someone feels their being is being controlled by outside forces, this might stem from feelings of lack of control in their life.
+You may believe that psychosis can be caused by a deeper psychological distress, which can be worked through.
+For example, if you feel as though your life is being controlled by outside forces, this might come from feelings of lack of control in your life.

 Information for carers, friends and relatives

 It can be very distressing if you are a carer, friend or relative of someone who has psychosis.
 You can get support.